nondescryptid/opendoc-state-court-judgments/2019_SGMC_12/report.md

 100    As for MAC-910505-2017 (causing victim to drink water with floor cleaner), this is a charge under section 328 of which the maximum imprisonment term is 10 years.
-I agreed with prosecution’s submissions and having calibrated it against the precedents cited[\[note: 50\]](#Ftn_50) which ranged from 8 months’ to 4 years’ imprisonment, I imposed a sentence of 18 months’ imprisonment for this charge.
+I agreed with prosecution’s submissions and having calibrated it against the precedents cited[^50] which ranged from 8 months’ to 4 years’ imprisonment, I imposed a sentence of 18 months’ imprisonment for this charge.
 Seah’s culpability here was high and an aggravating factor here was that it had taken place right after she had asked the victim to pour boiling water on herself twice.
 The psychological harm to the victim would be far higher in such an instance and Phyu Phyu Mar did in fact drink the adulterated water because of her fear of Seah.

 101    To summarise, the sentences I ordered for Seah were as follows: